junxit/us-congress-bills-109/metadata.md

 - 2005-01-25 — Introduced in House
 - 2005-01-25 — Introduced in House
 - 2005-01-25 — Referred to the House Committee on Resources.
+- 2005-02-03 — Referred to the Subcommittee on National Parks, Recreation and Public Lands.
+- 2005-05-12 — Subcommittee Hearings Held.
+- 2005-10-19 — Committee Consideration and Mark-up Session Held.
+- 2005-10-19 — Ordered to be Reported by Unanimous Consent.
+- 2005-10-19 — Subcommittee on National Parks Discharged.
+- 2005-11-10 — Placed on the Union Calendar, Calendar No. 154.
+- 2005-11-10 — Reported by the Committee on Resources.
+H. Rept.
+109-284.
+- 2005-11-10 — Reported by the Committee on Resources.
+H. Rept.
+109-284.